RaghuKannan/Rainbow/README.md

 # RainbowP2
-This is a poem about rainbows and kitty cats
+This is a poem about rainbows and kitty cats and a puppy Red
-Red
 Orange
 Yellow